 Given this complexity, it is tough to zoom in on what distinguishes (11a) from (11b), and thus to figure out if there really is a contribution of "pastness" in the semantics of the past modal forms.
 Perhaps something like: shall and should are universal and can be interpreted deontically, and Guests shall remove their shoes is interpreted as being somewhat more confident that the rules will actually be followed than Guests should remove their shoes does.
 Perhaps some change in circumstance might change the compliance requirements?
 Such that what might have fallen outside the rules in the past might currently be allowed.
-Thus, shall is based on worlds in which the rules as of now are followed, while should is based on worlds in which the rules as they stood at a past time are followed?
-Maybe.
+Thus, shall is based on worlds in which the rules as of now are followed, while should is based on worlds in which the rules as of now are followed.
 Hard to say, but the main thing is that there is no straightfoward intuition that either of the sentences in (11) is talking about the past.